elephantscale/es-training-new/course-outlines/secure-coding.md

 © Elephant Scale
 February 18, 2021

 * Today, hackers have achieved tremendous successes while the software developers are just beginning to learn about secure coding.
 This course is for developers who want to defend against hackers.
+* SolarWinds was the largest hack of the century: a thousand Russian hackers would work daily work on it for almost a year, spying on tens of thousands of the US enterprises and government agencies, through the software distributed by SolarWinds.
+* This course is build to help your company avoid a similar disaster.
+Presented as a series of red team - blue team exercises, it leads developers to interchangeably play the attack and defense roles, exposing to both sides of the cybersecurity domain and raising the overall level of defense for your company.
 * The course is intended for software architects and engineers.
 It gives them a practical level of experience, achieved through a combination of about 50% lecture, 50% demo work with student’s participation.

 ##  Course objectives